Skip to content

 Method 1: String zfill()

 The quickest and efficient way to pad a String with Zeros is to use the string.zfill() method.
-It takes “width” as argument.
-It is a numeric value which specifies the desired length of the string.
+It takes “width” as an argument.
+It is a numeric value that specifies the desired length of the string.

 Furthermore, the zfill() method adds zeros (0) at the beginning of the string to match the expected length of a string.

 To elaborate on that point, let’s say we have a string whose length is 1.
 Our desired output string’s length should be 4.
-This means that the zfill() method will add three 0s at the beginning of the string to align with the final length, which is 4.
+This means that the zfill() method will add three 0s at the beginning of the string to align it with a final length of 4.

 Using zfill() method to create zero padded string in Python

-Below is the code that models this exactly:
+Below is the code that models this precisely:

 main_str = "21"